otrv4/otrv4/otrv4.md

         [Generating ECDH and DH keys](#generating-ecdh-and-dh-keys), but instead of using a random value `r`, it will use : `r = KDF_1(0x14 || K, 80)`.
         Securely replaces `out_dh` with the outputs.
+3. Receives the "heart-beat" data message from Bob, which advertizes his new ECDH and DH public key.
+Sets this as `their_ecdh` and `their_dh` respectevly.
 3. At this point, the interactive DAKE is complete for Alice:
    * In the case that she wants to immediately send a data message:
      * Follows what is defined in the